OmnixTry/human-like-passwords/CrackingPasswords.md

 - `.\hashcat.exe -m 0 -a 1 md5.csv .\combinations\adjectives-delimiters.txt .\dictionaries\nouns.txt -k '$!' >> adj-noun-spec-symbol.txt`

 All of the passwords that consist of multiple blocks can be with both capital and lowercase first letter.
 Listed above method will check the lowercased version.
 To crack Capitalized paswords add `-j 'c'` and run command again.
+As for the fime spent this was a little longer than a dictionay search, which is reasonable, because the number of variants is much bigger but it still took about 1 to 3 minutes to compute.

 ## Hybrid Atack
 Some of the passwords in this set of hashes may have several symbols possible for one position in password.
 For example passwords that consist of noun, recent date and special symbol.
 Generating a set of dates for this password is not possible with regular dictionary rules.
 But making a bruteforce atack is very wasteful.
 For this reason i cracked passwords like this using Hybrid Atack.